ga-wdi-boston/project-issue-tracker-guide/README.md

 1. Ask a peer.

-    See if any of the other developers have encountered a similar issue - you are all working on more-or-less the same thing, so they may already have the solution to your specific problem.
+    See if any of the other developers have encountered a similar issue - you are often working on more-or-less the same thing, so someone else may already have the solution to your specific problem.
+Also, check open issues, you may be able to collaborate on a solution to a shared problem.

 1. Read/search closed issues.

-    Similar to the previous one, but in case other developers aren't around, you can actually sift through other issues and see if a solution exists by clicking on `Issues` and then `3 Closed` at the top.
+    Similar to the previous one, but in case other developers aren't around, you can actually sift through other issues and see if a solution exists by clicking on the tab marked **Issues
+    &lt;open issue count&gt;** and then selecting **&#x2713; &lt;closed issue
+    count&gt; Closed** at the top of the issues list.

 ## How to Use the Issue Tracker

-Directions for each project can be found in a repo ending in `...-project`, and this is also where issues relating to that project will be handled.
+Directions for each project can be found in a repository ending in `-project`, and this is also where issues relating to that project will be handled.

 To create a new issue and request assistance,